Table of Contents

 • Environmental benefits.
 When oil stays in your vehicle for too long, it starts to degrade.
 At this point, it releases potentially toxic hydrocarbons.

-• Prevents overheating.
+• Prevention of overheating.
 Engine components generate heat, especially when you’re driving at faster speeds.
 When the engine is freshly and appropriately lubricated with motor oil, this lowers friction and reduces the risk of overheating.

 How to Lower the Cost of Oil Changes

 You can save $25 to $75 per oil change on average, depending on the oil and filter you use.
-So, once you’ve saved enough to “pay back” what you invested in the right tools, you can enjoy savings each time you change your own oil.
-Check out more tips for saving on car maintenance costs.
+So, once you’ve saved enough to “pay back” what you invested in the right tools, you can enjoy savings each time you change your oil.
+You can also check out how to save on fuel costs with the gas cost trip calculator.

 The Takeaway